pe2mbs/flask-redis-multi/README.md

 This package is released under GPL2 only.

+This package is created to support multiple databases in the flask web application, that support multiple backend processes.
+This to separate the data attributes per backend process.

 # Examples
-The following examples are just simple examples, for more detailed examples see the tests folder.
+The following examples are just simple examples, for more detailed examples see the Documentation section.

 ## Single database connection
 In the flask startup logic for FlaskRedisSingle class;